Stocks tumble after inflation worsens, raising rate fears

 “No relief is in sight, but a lot can change between now and September,” Jacobsen said.
 "Nobody knows what the Fed will do in a few months including the Fed.”

-The nation's high inflation, plus the expectations for an aggressive Fed, have sent Treasury yields toward their highest levels in years and the S&P 500 down 18.5% from its record set early in January.
+The nation's high inflation, plus the expectations for an aggressive Fed, have sent the two-year Treasury yield to its highest level since 2008 and the S&P 500 down 18.6% from its record set in early January.
 The worst pain hit high-growth technology stocks, cryptocurrencies and other particularly big winners of the pandemic's earlier days.
 But the damage is broadening out as retailers and others are warning about upcoming profits.

 A stock’s price rises and falls on two things, essentially: how much cash a company produces and how much an investor is willing to pay for it.
 The Fed's moves on interest rates heavily influence that second part.